 Students are encouraged to initiate communication with their course faculty on any and all course related matters.
-Course faculty are available via email, phone, text, Big Blue Button, pre-arranged appointments, and other virtual settings (Skype, facetime, Zoom, Teams, etc).
+Course faculty are available via email, phone, text, Big Blue Button, prearranged appointments, and other virtual settings (Skype, facetime, Zoom, Teams, etc).
 Students should include a course title or number in the subject line of their email communications.
-Please allow up to 24 hours for a return response from faculty.
+Please allow up to 24 hours six days a week for a return response from faculty.
 Students should follow up with faculty if after this time period they have not received a response.